Diatoms and Drug Delivery: An Exciting Turn in Cancer Research

 Diatoms could be a crucial next step in cancer research, drug development and delivery.
 A major challenge in cancer treatment is targeting cancer-affected cells with an apoptosis-causing drug while sparing surrounding noncancerous cells.
 Radiation therapy, for example, essentially blasts the affected area and nearby tissue in order to prevent metastasis.
 There has been some success with synthetic nanoparticle drug delivery systems; however, these nanoparticles are costly and time-consuming to produce, making large-scale, viable treatments difficult.

 These abundant organisms, often overlooked, could be a critical turning point in drug therapies.
 However, there are still challenges.
 Research in this area is relatively new, and the stability of the silica nanoparticles needs to be improved, as well as better control over the size and morphology of diatoms when grown in a lab.
-Another obstacle is the question of biodegradability, ensuring that the frustules do not accumulate in the liver and cause additional complications (3).
+Another obstacle is the question of biodegradability, ensuring that the frustules do not accumulate in the liver, kidneys, and other vital organs and cause additional complications.
 Additionally, more research must be conducted to ensure drug loading efficiency and reliable drug release before this treatment tool can be clinically implemented on a larger scale.